niccokunzmann/meshviewer-doc/about.md

 ## Sponsoring / Supporting

-* [BrowserStack](https://www.browserstack.com/) for providing an awesome testing service for hundreds of browsers
+- [BrowserStack](https://www.browserstack.com/) for providing an awesome testing service for hundreds of browsers
-* [Travis CI](https://travis-ci.org/) for building meshviewer on every push and pull request
+- [Travis CI](https://travis-ci.org/) for building meshviewer on every push and pull request
-* [Scrutinizer CI](https://scrutinizer-ci.com/g/ffrgb/meshviewer/) for testing code quality on every push and pull request
+- [Scrutinizer CI](https://scrutinizer-ci.com/g/ffrgb/meshviewer/) for testing code quality on every push and pull request
-* [Crowdin](https://crowdin.com/) for providing an easy non-developer translation environment
+- [POEditor](https://poeditor.com/join/project/VZBjPNNic9) for providing an easy non-developer translation environment
-* [Netlify](https://www.netlify.com/) for building every PR and make it accessible for testing
+- [Netlify](https://app.netlify.com/sites/meshviewer/deploys) preview for every PR and also provide a [page with current develop branch](https://meshviewer.netlify.com/)

 These tools need a lot of infrastructure and provide a free account for open source software.